 For Christians, at death, â€ślife is changed not ended,â€ť and the people of the Church stand together to support one another at a time of loss.
 While not officially a sacrament of the church, the burial liturgy hallows our grief and proclaims the hope of a life that is sustained eternally by Godâ€™s indestructible love.
 The clergy of Ascension are on call around the clock to offer solace and support at the time of death.

 Ordination, Reconciliation, and Unction are all personal sacraments that require guidance and/or counseling.
-For information about these sacraments of the church, please contact Rev. Randy.
+For information about these sacraments of the church, please contact Rev. Javier.